frc1444/robo-sim/README.md

 # RoboSim
 A 2D simulation and abstraction of WPILib code for FRC

+### Goal
+The goal of this is to eventually make it usable by others.
+However, in the early stages of development, the goal will be to make something that is usable by team1444 and retrodaredevil

 ### Using
 This is in the very early stages of development and will not be ready for use for a while.